Medjugorje: The Medjugorje pilgrimage site

-The messages attributed to Our Lady of Medjugorje have a strong following among Catholics worldwide.
-Medjugorje has become one of the most popular pilgrimage sites for Catholics in the world and has turned into Europe's third most important apparition site, where each year more than 1 million people visit.
-It has been estimated that 30 million pilgrims have come to Međugorje since the reputed apparitions began in 1981.
+Our Lady of Medjugorje is the title given to the apparition by those who believe that the Virgin Mary, mother of Jesus, has been appearing from 24 June 1981 until today to six children, now adults, in Medjugorje (then part of communist Yugoslavia).
+The Marian shrine of Medjugorje has become a popular pilgrimage site for Catholics, and has turned into Europe's third most important apparition site, where each year more than 1 million people visit.
+It has been estimated that 30 million pilgrims have come to Medjugorje since the reputed apparitions began in 1981.